MileHacker Logo

 • Cimer Spa: A modern Korean jjimjilbang (bathhouse) and spa complex, featuring various themed saunas, pools, and relaxation areas.

-• Local Jjimjilbangs: Experience a authentic Korean bathhouse for relaxation, saunas, hot and chilly communal baths, and often sleep rooms.
-These are frequently open AROUND the clock and deliver an authentic local wellness experience at a more affordable price.
+• Local Jjimjilbangs: Experience a authentic Korean bathhouse for relaxation, saunas, hot and cold communal baths, and often sleep rooms.
+These are frequently open ALL day and night and deliver an authentic local wellness encounter at a more affordable price.
 Ask locally about good quality, clean establishments.

-• Waterfront CLUBS: Some luxury hotels present impressive indoor and open-air pools with day passes available to non-guests.
+• Waterfront CLUBS: Some luxury hotels present impressive indoor and pools outside with day passes available to non-guests.
 Beaches like Hanagae Beach on Muui Island offer natural relaxation by the sea.

 Natural Therapy & Retreats